klessydra/T13x/README.md

-# T13x Extensions illustration

-Extensions of T13x core

-I will include shortly a document stating all the features of the T13 core.

-For now, T13 can configed in many ways in the PKG file that you can use to build your T13 core however you want:
-The customizable configurations are:
-  - Registerfile size (16, or 32)
-  - Scratchpad Memory number (Should not be put less than two)
-  - Scratchpad Size (should always be a power two)
-  - Scratchpad starting address (Lets you map the scartchpad mems wherever you want, remember not to overlap other sections)
-  - SIMD (Lets you choose the SIMD size you want.
-Can be put to "1,,2,4,8" only other configs are not allowed) increasing the SIMD will increase the number of functional units in the DSP, and the number of banks in every scratchpad.
-  - MCYCLE_EN, MINSTRET_EN, and MHPMCOUNTER_EN setting to 1 will enable the generation of the perfromance counters in the T1 core

-DSP-Unit TESTS:

-- Tests for the above operations have been added, after you merge the Klessydra with PULPino, you will find the tests inside <pulp_path>/sw/apps/klessydra_tests/klessydra_dsp_tests.

-- The tests can show the performance of the DSP_Unit compared to vector operations being executed by the non-vector execution units.

-- the tests are

-Hope you like it :D

 # Merging T13x User Guide

 Intro: The Klessydra processing core family is a set of processors featuring full compliance with the RISC-V, and pin-to-pin compatible with the PULPino riscy cores.
-Klessydra cores fully support the RV32I Base Integer Instruction set, and one instruction from the RV32A extension.
-'T1' further extends the instruction set with four instructions as described above.
+Klessydra cores fully support the RV32IM Base Integer Instruction set, and one instruction from the RV32A extension.
+'T1' further extends the instruction set with a set of vector instructions as described above.
 The only privilege level supported in klessydra is Machine mode "M".

 This guide explains how one can download and install Pulpino, and it's modified version of the riscv-gnu toolchain.
 It also demonstrates